PDLT-University-of-York/test-split-site/docs/ultra/test.md

     4. Click **Copy questions**.
     5. Once the copy is processed, review the status message for any errors.

-### Question pools
+???
+Abstract "Question pools"

     Add a random subset of questions that already appear in another Test or Question Bank in the site.
 This is useful for creating robust assessments and also for practice quizzes that students may take multiple times.

     Question pools do not copy questions; any edits made to questions in a pool will appear everywhere that question is used.
 Deleting a question from a Question pool does not delete the question in other locations.

     !!!
 Warning

         For a fair and valid assessment, all questions in an individual pool must be of equivalent difficulty.
 To include questions at different levels or points values, use multiple pools.

-??? question "How to add question pools"

     1. Click the **plus + icon**.
     2. Select **Add question pool**.